Tips for hiking in the norwegian mountains with a dog

 4. Use the right equipment

-New equipment should always be "walked in" before embarking on longer trips.
-To avoid chafing and injuries, you should adapt the equipment such as harness or hoof to the dog and needs.
+New equipment should always be "broken in" before embarking on longer trips.
+To avoid chafing and injuries, you should adapt the equipment such as harness or collar to the dog and needs.

 6. Be prepared for mishaps